Nykenik24/GlideUI/README.md

 # Features
 ## Elements 🟦
-Glide's elements are not `button`, `slider`, etc. They are objects with various useful events, methods, style options and basic parameters.
+Glide's elements are not `button`, `slider`, etc. Glide's elements are not button, slider, etc. They are objects with various useful events, methods, style options, and basic parameters.
 This makes it so you can build your GUI elements step by step, but without being too tedious, allowing for incredible customization.

 ## Frames 🖼️
-Frames in Glide work as an element storer, you can align (easier) or attach (more precise) an element to a frame and then move the frame with `Frame:Drag()` or manually changing `frame.x` and `frame.y`.
+Frames in Glide act as element containers.
+You can align (more easily) or attach (more precisely) an element to a frame, and then move the frame with `Frame:Drag()` or by manually changing `frame.x` and `frame.y`.
 Frames also have mouse grabbing (with `Frame:GrabMouse(true)`).

 ## Flexible and Powerful UIs 🔨
 GlideUI allows for infinite customization of [elements](README.md#elements) and [frames](README.md#frames).
-Lighten or Darken your elements with methods, or restore their color completely.
+You can lighten or darken your elements with methods, or restore their color completely.
+Set and adjust properties as needed.
 Set and align the text inside elements, or align elements inside frames.
 The possibilites are infinite!

 ## Events 📥
-Glide's elements have easy-to-use events, such as `OnPress(button: number, func: function)`, `OnHover(func: function)` and `OnUnhover(func: function)`; `OnHold(button: number, func: function)`, etc.
+Glide's elements have easy-to-use events, such as `OnPress(button: number, func: function)`, `OnHover(func: function)`, `OnUnhover(func: function)`, `OnHold(button: number, func: function)`, and more.

 # Simple GUI example